adiwg/mdEditor-doc/getting-started/edit-panel-section/edit-window/edit-window-buttons.md

 # Editing Window Buttons
 ---

-### <strong class="btn btn-info btn-xs"> <i class="fa fa-plus"></i> Add</strong> Add New Item
+### <strong class="btn btn-info btn-xs"> <i class="fa fa-plus"></i> Add</strong> Add New Object

 Clicking the 'Add' button on a panel's title bar will add a new instance to the panel.
 The new instance can then be edited as needed.

-### <strong class="btn btn-warning btn-xs"> <i class="fa fa-pencil"></i> Edit</strong> Edit Item
+### <strong class="btn btn-warning btn-xs"> <i class="fa fa-pencil"></i> Edit</strong> Edit Object

-The 'Edit' button appears on panel title bars and panel items when there is too much information to present in the current window without creating clutter.
+The 'Edit' button appears on panel title bars and panel objects when there is too much information to present in the current window without creating clutter.

-When the 'Edit' button appears on a panel title bar, clicking it will take you to a new Edit Window where the item can be edited.
+When the 'Edit' button appears on a panel title bar, clicking it will take you to a new Edit Window where the object can be edited.
 There will always be a 'Return' button to bring you back to where you initiated the edit request.

 {% hint style='working' %}
   On the Edit Window's 'Main' section click the 'Edit' button on the Citation panel's title bar.
 You should see the Citation Edit Window pictured below.